Eat, Shop, Repeat! Wu Fen Pu 五分埔 and Raohe Night Market 饒河街觀光夜市 Guide

 I love street food!
 Practically ALL the food here in Taiwan. *Smiles widely*

-Oh yes the weather is pretty alright (chilly) when I was there (June), so it explains why I am still wearing my cardigan in such a crowded night market.
+Oh yes, the weather was pretty alright (chilly) when I was there (June), so it explains why I am still wearing my cardigan in such a crowded night market.

-BBQ OYSTERS are also sold at insanely cheap price.
+BBQ OYSTERS are also sold at insanely cheap prices.
 But the place was really crowded so I didn’t get to try it.
 If not because of the crowd and my family with me, I would have snatched and grabbed a chair and sat down, gobbling down all the oysters.
-A plate of oysters only cost NT100 (S$4)!
+A plate of oysters only cost NT100!
 That. is. cheap.
 They smell superbly fragrant too.

 BBQ Corn on a cob